Patrick Morris (American football)

-Patrick Morris (born February 13, 1995) is an American football center who is a free agent.
+Patrick Morris (born February 13, 1995) is an American former professional football center.
 He played college football at TCU and was signed as an undrafted free agent by the Pittsburgh Steelers in 2018.
-He has also played for the Denver Broncos and Tennessee Titans.
+He was also a member of the Denver Broncos and the Tennessee Titans.

 Professional career

 Pittsburgh Steelers

 Morris signed with the Pittsburgh Steelers as an undrafted free agent on April 28, 2018.
-He was waived on September 1, 2018 and was signed to the practice squad the next day.
-He signed a reserve/future contract on December 31, 2018.
+He was waived on September 1 and signed to the practice squad the next day.
+He signed a reserve/future contract on December 31.

-On August 31, 2019, Morris was waived by the Steelers and signed to the practice squad the next day.
-He was promoted to the active roster on November 21, 2019.
-He was waived on December 2, 2019.
+On August 31, 2019, Morris was again waived by the Steelers and signed to the practice squad the next day.
+He was promoted to the active roster on November 21.
+He was waived on December 2.

 Denver Broncos

 On December 3, 2019, Morris was claimed off waivers by the Denver Broncos.

 He was waived on September 5, 2020, and was signed to the practice squad the following day.
-He was elevated to the active roster on October 31 for the team's week 8 game against the Los Angeles Chargers, and reverted to the practice squad after the game.
-He was placed on the practice squad/injured list on November 6, 2020, after suffering an arm injury against the Chargers.
+He was elevated to the active roster on October 31 for the team's Week 8 game against the Los Angeles Chargers, and reverted to the practice squad after the game.
+He was placed on the practice squad/injured list on November 6 after suffering an arm injury against the Chargers.

 He signed a reserve/future contract on January 5, 2021.
 On July 27, Morris was released by the Broncos.

 Tennessee Titans

 On July 30, 2021, Morris signed with the Tennessee Titans.
-He was waived on August 6, 2021.
+He was waived on August 6.